HL7/fhir/guides/daf2/pages/_includes/daf-core-diagnosticreport-intro.md

 **Profile specific implementation guidance:**

-* Additional codes that translate or map to the Observation code or category codes are allowed.
+* Additional codes that translate or map to the DiagnosticReport codes or category codes are allowed.
 For example:
    -  providing both a local system codes and a LOINC code that it map to
-   -  providing a more specific category codes such as "chemistry', SNOMED CT concepts, or system specific codes in addition to the "laboratory" category code.
+   -  providing a more specific category codes such as “CH” (chemistry) in addition to the "LAB"  category code.

-* if there is no result then you have to supply a reason unless Observation is being used to group other results then there is no value.
-Instead, it includes composite values or references to other Observations
+* Additional elements from [DAF DiagnosticReport Profile](daf-DiagnosticReport.html) may be present.

-* Additional elements from [DAF Observation Profile](daf-Observation.html) may be present.
+[Observation]: daf-core-resultobs.html